-Nike’s Tech Ambitions on Full Display in Its Pick of ex-EBay CEO
+Nike’s tech ambitions on full display in its pick of ex-eBay CEO to replace Mark Parker

 Rival’s Move

-The CEO announcement mirrors a similar reshuffling at Under Armour Inc., one of Nike’s main competitors, just hours before.
+The CEO announcement mirrors a similar reshuffling at Under Armour, one of Nike’s main competitors, just hours before.
 Under Armour founder Kevin Plank is stepping aside as CEO at the end of the year, but — just like Parker — will assume the executive chairman title.

 On the tech front, Nike remains far ahead of its competitors, Goyal said.